vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

       198.18.0.1 hb.ru-msk.vkcloud-storage.ru
       ```

-   1. Check that the connection to Object Storage is established via the service network:
+   1. Check that the connection to VK Object Storage is established via the service network:

       ```console
       curl hb.ru-msk.vkcloud-storage.ru -v